Cadasta/cadasta-internal-docs/src/documentation/index.md

 The [GitBook Editor](https://legacy.gitbook.com/editor) simplifies the process of editing content if you are not familiar with Markdown.

-_Note: If your GitHub account is configured with 2-factor authentication, then you will need to authenticate with GitHub from GitBook with a GitHub personal access token.
-Read more [here](https://github.com/GitbookIO/feedback/issues/133#issuecomment-243284698)._

 ## Deploying Changes

 Being that this content is all managed via Git/GitHub, we follow [standard best practices](https://guides.github.com/introduction/flow/) with code management: